-The term “tipster” isn’t used very often in the English language, but it will become more and more popular with the increase in sports betting.
 A tipster is a person who provides information to sports bettors about the likely outcomes of sporting events.
-This is a third-party, and the tipster is not the one that is actually placing the bet, but rather just passing on information to help a bettor.
+So the tipster is not the person that is actually placing the bet, but rather someone passing on information to help the sports bettor.

-Tipsters have been more commonly found in horse racing in the past, but they are starting to pop up in other sports as well.
-There are several different types or varieties of tipsters, but they all have the same general principles.
+Tipsters are typically found in horse racing, but they are starting to pop up in other sports as well.

-A tipster is someone that has a lot of knowledge about a particular sport, and is able to use that knowledge to help sports bettors make money.
-Some tipsters are able to focus on a wide range of sports, but most of the time they tend to focus on one sport, and become an expert in that field.
+A tipster is someone who has a lot of knowledge about a particular sport.
+He’s able to use that knowledge to help sports bettors making money.
+Most of the time they tend to focus on one sport, and become an expert in that field.

 There are a few different ways that a tipster will go about recommending a bet to their audience or subscribers.
-Most tipsters will use information that is available to the public to come up with a winning bet for that particular sport.
-Other tipsters are considered more of an insider, and they are able to use information that is not available to the public to use in their tips.
-These types of tipsters will almost always charge a fee, and are not as easy to find.
+Most tipsters will use information that is also available to the general public.
+Other tipsters can be considered more as an insider, having information that is not accessible to the general public.
+These kind of tipsters will almost always charge a fee – and they’re hard to find.

-The use of statistics and analytics has become more and more common with tipsters, but this wasn’t always the way that a tipster made their predictions.
-Tipsters used to just gather basic and general information about the opponents, and offer up a tip based on the odds that the books had set.
-Nowadays most tipsters use statistics and a model to make their estimations about how an upcoming event will go.
+Nowadays, the use of statistics and analytics has become more and more common among tipsters.
+However, in earlier days tipsters used to gather just some basic and general information about the opponents, and offer up a tip based on the odds that the bookies had set.

-There are several different aspects that make for a good tipster, but the number one aspect has to be the percentage of their bets that are indeed winners.
-A sports betting tipster will never guarantee that a bet will win, but they must stand by every tip that they make.
-Assuming that each bet is always made with a constant unit, then it is important to keep track of how a tipster does in terms of making money.
+The number one aspect has of course to be the percentage of bets that turned out to be winners.
+A sports betting tipster will never guarantee that a bet will win, but they must stand by every tip they make.

-You should find a tipster that has these statistics available to you, and can show you their yield (effectiveness) and profit (winnings).
-These numbers could always change in the future, but finding a tipster with a great track record should give you confidence in following their lead.
+You should find a tipster who is willing to show you these statistics, showing his yield (effectiveness) and profit (winnings).
+These numbers could always change in the future, but finding a tipster with a great track record should give you enough confidence.

-Reputation and size of followers is another attribute of a good tipster.
-Almost all tipsters will charge a fee for their services, but only the best ones are actually worth the price that they charge.
-If a tipster has a ton of followers or daily subscribers then odds are that they have a pretty good track record of offering up some good tips.
+Reputation and the number of followers are also important to consider.
+Almost all tipsters will charge a fee for their services, but only the best ones are actually worth the price they charge.
+If a tipster has lots of followers or daily subscribers, odds are that he has a pretty good track record.

-A good sports betting tipster will also deliver their tips in a timely manner, and will make their information accessible to their followers or subscribers.
+A good sports betting tipster will also deliver his tips in a timely manner to his followers or subscribers.
 There are plenty of people out there who think they can make money on sports, but only tipsters put in the time and effort to make it happen.
 We will elaborate on this further in our article “betting tipsters most important criteria“.